pgmoneta/pgmoneta/doc/GETTING_STARTED.md

 pgmoneta-cli -c pgmoneta.conf restore primary <timestamp> /path/to/restore
 ```

-To stop pgmoneta you would use
+To shutdown pgmoneta you would use

 ```
-pgmoneta-cli -c pgmoneta.conf stop
+pgmoneta-cli -c pgmoneta.conf shutdown
 ```

 Check the outcome of the operations by verifying the exit code, like